mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Ratchet Tree Evolution

-In order to provide forward secrecy and post-compromise security, whenever a member initiates an epoch change (i.e., commits; see {{commit}}), they refresh the key pairs of their leaf and of all nodes on their leaf's direct path (all nodes for which they know the secret key).
+Whenever a member initiates an epoch change (i.e., commits; see {{commit}}), they may need to refresh the key pairs of their leaf and of the nodes on their leaf's direct path in order to maintain forward secrecy and post-compromise security.

 The member initiating the epoch change generates the fresh key pairs using the following procedure.
 The procedure is designed in a way that allows group members to